 If you plan on making a long-term move, learning the language is a pragmatic choice as well as a respectful one.
-Many expat students find the transition from student life to career path a difficult one; being able to communicate in the local language will ease the process if that’s your end-goal.
+Many expat students find the transition from student life to career path a difficult one; being able to communicate in the local language will ease the process if that’s your end goal.

 Adjusting to student life abroad

 It isn’t easy moving to a new country on your own to follow a career opportunity, let alone moving abroad to pursue your academic goals.
 Universities are diverse places by nature; you’ll have no shortage of fellow foreigners to befriend as you navigate an entirely new culture.
-Aim to be as active as your studies allow; participate a student association, go to pub nights for students from your country, or join a sports club.
-Having a wide variety of social activities to complement your studies will help you land on your feet and build social networks that can support you when you need it.
+Aim to be as active as your studies allow; participate in a student association, go to pub nights for students from your country, or join a sports club.
+Having a wide variety of social activities to complement your studies will help you land on your feet and build social networks that can support you when you need them.